weaviate/weaviate-io/developers/weaviate/v1.11.0/architecture/binary-passage-retrieval.md

 point where brute-force is still possible is raised considerably.
 So for some cases, you may consider skipping vector-indexing entirely and relying on a flat search.
 However, when optimizing either for low latency or high throughput, a vector index will produce considerably better results.
-We therefor expect BPR to be used with our existing indices (currently HNSW) in most cases.
+We therefore expect BPR to be used with our existing indices (currently HNSW) in most cases.

 ### Will my memory requirements go down by a factor of 32?